Surfboard Construction: What to Consider Before You Order

 But this is a personal choice for someone who is 6’3” 210lbs and very heavy footed.
 A lighter surfer could go for a board that’s glassed lighter for similar performance.

-Note: It’s worth mentioning that while the glassing schedule is a big influence on the durability of the board, the number one way to reduce pressure dents is to pick a denser core.
+Note: It’s worth mentioning that while the glassing schedule has a big influence on the durability of the board, the best way to reduce pressure dents is to pick a denser core.
 Think about it like this: if you put fiberglass and resin over concrete, would it dent?

 3. Choose a Resin